ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

                 if arr[j-1] > arr[j]:
                     swap(arr, j-1, j)

-In addition to the initialization of variable and advancing the loops as before, there are two basic operations: the `if`-clause comparison and the `swap` operation.
+In addition to the initialization of the variable and advancing the loops as before, there are two basic operations: the `if`-clause comparison and the `swap` operation.

-Technically, the `swap` operation does several basic operation, but the total time to perform a fixed number of constant time operations is still a constant.
+Technically, the `swap` operation does several basic operations, but the total time to perform a fixed number of constant time operations is still a constant.
 This highlights an important aspect of big-$O$: It does not matter if we perform one, two, or three constant time operations, the total time is still $O(1)$, since it